jupyterlab/jupyterlab/docs/source/extension/documents.rst

 Shared Models
 -------------

-The shared-models package contains a `ISharedNotebook
+The shared-models package contains an `ISharedNotebook
-<../api/interfaces/shared_models.isharednotebook.html>`_ and a `ISharedFile
+<../api/interfaces/shared_models.isharednotebook.html>`_ and an `ISharedFile
 <../api/interfaces/shared_models.isharedfile.html>`_ which are the abstract
 interfaces to work against if you want to manipulate a notebook or a file.